MisterFredy/reader-sample/README.md

 you can request merge if you have some good idea.im open how to make this can be reusable clean and easy to learn for newbie from golang

+# to do

+- core upload file
+- more error handling
+- core csv
+- core pdf
+- core UI